 TriNet is a leading professional employer organization (PEO) that offers hire-to-retire HR support, payroll, and industry-specific compliance support.
-Its strategic HR offerings are top-notch—but its offerings may be more than you need, especially since it’s more expensive than many PEO services.
-In such an instance, you may benefit more from choosing a reputable TriNet competitor instead.
+Its strategic HR offerings are top-notch—but they may be more than you need, especially since it’s more expensive than many PEO services.
+Thus, you may benefit from choosing a reputable TriNet competitor instead.

-We evaluated several TriNet alternatives for their price, ease of use, and features to help you select the best one for your needs.
-Here are the top five:
+We evaluated several companies similar to TriNet for their price, ease of use, and features to help you select the best one for your needs.
+Here are the top five TriNet alternatives:

 - Rippling: Best TriNet competitor for small to midsize companies (especially those in tech) needing hardware and software onboarding